wrye-bash/wrye-bash/Readme.md

 ### Questions ?
 Feedback ?

-We are currently monitoring [this thread][15] at the Bethesda.net SSE forums, for all supported games.
-Please address your comments there.
-If reporting a bug please see our "Reporting a bug" [wiki page][16].
-It is essential you produce a [bashbugdump.log][17] to get a chance your bug is fixed.
+We are currently monitoring [this thread][15] at the Bethesda.net SSE forums, for all supported games - or alternatively [this thread][26], at AFK mods.
+Please be sure to ask there first before reporting an issue here.
+If asking for help please provide the info detailed in our [Reporting a bug][16] wiki page.
+In particular it is _essential_ you produce a [bashbugdump.log][17].

 #### Latest betas